FINANCIAL AID RATE94%

 The list of schools below have been selected by researching which schools offer similar programs to The University of Tennessee.

-- Western Carolina University in Cullowhee, NC (63 miles away)
+- Western Carolina University in Winston-Salem, NC (63 miles away)

-- University of North Carolina at Asheville in Asheville, NC (80 miles away)
+- University of North Carolina at Asheville in Greensboro, NC (80 miles away)

-- Tennessee Technological University in Cookeville, TN (89 miles away)
+- Tennessee Technological University in Nashville, TN (89 miles away)

-- East Tennessee State University in Johnson City, TN (91 miles away)
+- East Tennessee State University in Dyersburg, TN (91 miles away)

-- The University of Tennessee at Chattanooga in Chattanooga, TN (99 miles away)
+- The University of Tennessee at Chattanooga in Athens, TN (99 miles away)

 Also, you can compare schools by looking through our list of colleges & universities: